 - All assignments for this class will be posted on this web site not on Blackboard.

 - Your grades will be posted in Blackboard.
-Grade details will be emailed to you.
+Grade details will shown in comments for each assignment in Blackboard.

 How to Navigate this site.